Smokeybear12/Smokeybear12/README.md

 # Salutations!

 Hello!
-My name is Andrew, and I am currently learning Java; I have no plans to continue with any other language at this point.
+My name is Andrew, and I am currently learning Java and a little of JS.
+I have no plans to continue with any other language at this point.

 ## In-Progress Projects:
+### The ION project
+#### If I make this work then some interesting stuff will happen :trollface:

 ### FencingF+2
 #### - AutoPvP
 #### - New Base